Continental Beer Company

 Well I haven’t thought of it exactly like that but yeah I guess we are.
 Every ingredient, the packaging, everything is made in America.
 You can’t get a more all American recipe; that’s for sure.

 Are people comparing you to Sam Adams?
+[This question and answer have been removed as well]

 They can – but they shouldn’t.
 I never quite got Sam Adams.
 Koch, the owner, makes a point of saying it is his German great – great grandfather’s recipe, goes to Germany to buy ingredients but then names the brand after an American patriot from Boston.
 Look we’re an American beer, with an American recipe, using only American ingredients and brewed with a taste profile for everyone not just a select few beer connoisseurs.